 Alexa has studied faeries, witches and magical beings since she can remember.
 She hasn't seen one yet, but is a fervent admirer nonetheless.

-Often reffered to as the godess of magic, nymph, fallen godess or just a simple witch, Circe travelled through history and her name is still alive today.
+Often referred to as the goddess of magic, nymph, fallen goddess or just a simple witch, Circe traveled through history and her name is still alive today.
 She could harness the power of nature, brew dangerous potions or transform people into animals.
 Who was this legendary character?

 Who Was Circe?

 In Greek mythology, Circe is depicted as the beloved daughter of Helios, god of the sun, and Perse, an ocean nymph.
 Other legends fail to mention the name of Circe's father, but they say she was the daughter of Hecate, goddess of witchcraft.
 Diodorus Sicilus writes:

 Hecate, daughter of Perses, married Aeetes and bore two daughters, Circe and Medea, and a son Aigialeus.

 Whoever her parents were, Circe was nonetheless a goddess.
 Later in history, literature and myth describe her as a powerful sorceress and Plinius calls her "the most beautiful of all mortal women."

 How Did Circe Become Mortal?

 Taking into account her divine parentage, the question that naturally arises is how did Circe lose her immortality?
 The Greek tradition tells the following story:

 The fair-locked goddess Circe was bathing in the ocean, along with the water nymphs, when Poseidon, the Olympian god of the sea, felt her magic touch and her beauty.
 He fell in love with Circe and took her as his lover.
 Together, they had a son named Phaunos.
 Phaunos was a god of forests.
 In "Nonnus Dionysiaca," Phaunos was described as one of the deities that accompanied Dionysus in his war against the Indians.
 Most ancient authors identified Phaunos with Pan.